Sierra Madre (Philippines): Hydropower project

 The Kaliwa dam project through a project called "New Centennial Water Source" in Sitio Cablao, Brgy.
 Pagsangahan, General Nakar, Quezon / Sitio Queborosa, Brgy.
 Magsaysay, Infanta, Quezon is threatening the endangered species living in the sparse remaining forest of Sierra Madre and indigenous people's lives in that area.
 This project replaced the Kaliwa Low Dam that did not materialize and under the new administration, Rodrigo Duterte approved the Chinese-funded proposal.
 Aside from the destruction of ecologically important forests, the dam also faces controversy for fulfillment of its financial requirement through a Chinese loan with a 2.0% interest rate rather than a Japanese loan with a 1.25% interest rate.
 The project continues to face strong opposition from the public yet the government is eager to continue.
 Construction of Kaliwa dam began in 2022.

 Conservation efforts

 The Mabuwaya Foundation is a non-governmental organization that aims to protect and conserve the Philippine crocodiles and other endemic and threatened species.
 They mainly work in the towns of Divilican and San Mariano in Isabela.
+The Sierra Madre Biodiversity Corridor Program is described in national biodiversity reporting as an initiative by Conservation International Philippines focused on conserving biodiversity within the corridor.

 On June 19, 2012, in light of the onslaught of Tropical Storm Ondoy on September 26, 2009, Philippine president Benigno Aquino III signed Proclamation No. 413, declaring every September 26 as "Save Sierra Madre Day" in an effort to raise awareness on the benefits that the Sierra Madre brings and the risks and dangers of neglecting it.
 The proclamation also calls "all sectors of society and the government" to join hands in pursuing activities geared toward the conservation of the Sierra Madre, and to plan, prepare, and conduct activities in observance of Save Sierra Madre Day.